SrS2225a/inbox-actions/README.md

 ## Installing
 ### Download
-You can download it from the [https://addons.thunderbird.net/EN-US/thunderbird/addon/inbox-actions/](thunderbird addon) store, or from the [https://github.com/SrS2225a/inbox-actions/releases](releases) page
+You can download it from the [thunderbird addon](https://addons.thunderbird.net/EN-US/thunderbird/addon/inbox-actions) store, or from the [releases](https://github.com/SrS2225a/inbox-actions/releases) page

 ### Build it yourself
 In the main project directory, run `npm run compile`.
 If successful inbox-actions.xpi will be created in /build